tdcline1/tdcline1/README.md

 - 👋 Hi, I’m @tdcline1
 - 👀 I’m interested in learning how to code!
-Hiking, lifiting weights and traveling
+Hiking, lifting weights and traveling
-- 🌱 I’m currently taking CS50 as my first step
+- 🌱 I’m currently working through IBM's Full Stack Software Developer Ceertificate
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on your next project
-- 📫 Reach me at tdcline1aol.com
+- 📫 Reach me at tdcline3@gmail.com

 <!---
 tdcline1/tdcline1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.